North Carolina Senate advances new congressional maps to help Republicans gain additional US House seat - Local News 8

 The GOP currently controls 10 seats under the map used in last year’s elections.

-The map next moves to the North Carolina House, which is expected to give it final approval this week.
+The map is now in the North Carolina House, which is expected to vote on it Wednesday.
 State law does not give Gov. Josh Stein, a Democrat, veto power over redistricting legislation – although litigation over the map is likely.

 North Carolina is the latest GOP-controlled state to accede to President Donald Trump’s demands to take up drawing new district lines to prevent Democrats from flipping the US House.
 Off-year elections generally favor the party out of power in the White House, and Democrats need to gain just three more seats to gain control of the chamber.